Mozo’s guide to a F*** Off Fund: why it’s time to start building your emergency savings

 - Keep chipping away.
 If your savings balance isn’t growing quite as quick as you’d like it to, don’t get discouraged.
 An emergency savings plan is a long term strategy and the important thing is to keep working at it - even if you only put away $10 a week, that’s better than nothing.

 - Track your spending.
-An effective budget means keeping track of the cash your splashing not only so that you aren’t overspending, but so you can identify trouble areas in your spending - like your takeout habit or that gym membership you never use.
+An effective budget means keeping track of the cash you're splashing not only so that you aren’t overspending, but so you can identify trouble areas in your spending - like your takeout habit or that gym membership you never use.
 Look for ways you can cut back on unnecessary spending, even temporarily, while you build up your emergency savings buffer.

 - Trim the fat from your finances.
 Giving up your daily coffee habit is one thing, but if you’re serious about saving money, it’s important to look at the bigger picture as well.
 That means making sure you’re not overpaying on things like your credit card or energy bills.
 Think about switching to a better value electricity plan or choosing a new low rate credit card (or just stick to debit!)